Fmrhj/catmate-tracker/README.md

 ## Further notes

 ### Heroku Postgres DB hosting
 Setting up a postgresql in Heroku is straightforward.
 You just need to activate the [Heroku Postgress](https://www.heroku.com/postgres) add-on at your application dashboard.
-The database instance runs is hosted in AWS.
+The database instance is hosted in [AWS](https://aws.amazon.com/).

-After activating Heroku will add an extra global variable `DATABASE_URI` in `Config Vars`.
+After activating the add-on, Heroku will add an extra global variable `DATABASE_URL` in `Config Vars`.
 These variables can be retrieved in your application as any other environmental variable:

 ```Python
 # Get the db URL from the Heroku config file